Shourya Saini

 Shourya Saini (born 2003) is an Indian deaf sports shooter.
-He made his Deaflympic debut at the age of 19 representing India at the 2021 Summer Deaflympics.
+He made his Deaflympic debut at the age of 19 representing India at the 2021 Summer Deaflympics (held in May 2022).

 Career

 He competed at the 2021 Summer Deaflympics and clinched a bronze medal in the men's 10m air rifle shooting event.
 Interestingly, the event was won by fellow Indian Dhanush Srikanth.